colettes-portfolio/colettes-portfolio.github.io/project1.md

 <p> This study has shown that high energy burdens and inadequate, poorly maintained, and outdated energy technologies are inextricably linked, and not distributed equally across the City.
 While billing assistance programs like LIHEAP and winter moratoriums on utility shutoffs and evictions are necessary for the survival of many families, they are not enough to address the system issues at play when it comes to housing quality and safety.
 The relationship between housing quality and energy costs, as well as the inability to move into safer, more efficient housing, signals that there need to be effective, broad regulatory programs to better fit the needs of the community and address these legacies of environmental hazards and energy inefficiency.
 The information from this study should be used to target particular areas in Boston, homeowners and occupants with information relevant and accessible to the issues they face, accompanied by broad assistance and energy assessments.
 Integrated energy, health, and housing funding, resources, and engagement must become a priority for City government, potentially as part of their carbon-free initiatives.
 Environmental improvement cannot take place if significant at risk, low-income, traditionally marginalized communities, already suffering from environmental hazards and inequity, are left out. </p>

+## Policy Recommendations
+1. The City of Boston and State of Massachusetts must take action to close the efficiency and housing quality gaps between low-income households and high-income households

+2. Any new regulations enforcing system upgrades must ensure landlords don't shift costs entirely to tenants

+3. Need for integrated energy, health, and housing funding as part of carbon-free initiatives

+4. Environmental improvement cannot proceed without including traditionally marginalized communities already suffering from environmental hazards

+***

+*This research was conducted in December 2022.
+For access to the complete paper, including full statistical analyses and methodology details, please [contact me](mailto:your@email.com).*
+***
 ## References
 <p>Brown, Marilyn A, Anmol Soni, Melissa V Lapsa, Katie Southworth, and Matt Cox.
 “High Energy Burden and Low-Income Energy Affordability: Conclusions from a Literature Review.”
 Progress in Energy 2, no. 4 (2020): 042003. https://doi.org/10.1088/2516-1083/abb954. </p>